‘The Bachelor’ Spoilers: Colton Admits He Wants ‘To Be In Love With Cassie’ Heading Into Their Overnight Date

 Colton has been worried about whether the woman he would want to choose would be ready for the future he envisions.
 Unfortunately, Bachelor spoilers have teased that he’ll get bad news in this regard.

-From the looks of things, viewers will see this daytime portion of Underwood and Randolph’s date air during Monday’s Episode 9 along with her visit with her dad.
-Then, they’ll head to the fantasy suite and everything turns upside down.
+From the looks of things, viewers will see this daytime portion of Underwood and Randolph’s date air during Monday’s Episode 9 — along with her visit with her dad.
+Then, they’ll head to the fantasy suite, and everything turns upside down.

-The Bachelor spoilers suggest that viewers will see Monday’s episode end with Colton Underwood’s fence jump that comes as a result of his overnight date with Cassie Randolph going off the rails.
-It sounds as if viewers will have a lot to take in with Episode 9 as it airs on Monday, March 4 and people cannot wait to see how this all comes together.
+The Bachelor spoilers suggest that viewers will see Monday’s episode end with Colton Underwood’s fence jump, one that comes as a result of his overnight date with Cassie Randolph going off the rails.
+It sounds as if viewers will have a lot to take in with Episode 9 as it airs on Monday, March 4, and people cannot wait to see how this all comes together.